Valerian Root vs Ashwagandha: Which Is Better for Sleep?

 1. The Calm vs Sedate Distinction

-This is the critical insight: calm and sedation are not the same thing, and confusing them leads to poor supplement choices.
+This is the critical insight: calm and sedation are not the same thing, and understanding them may help guide supplement choices.

 2. Duration of Action